 By the Numbers

-- The U.S. Bureau of Labor Statistics (2008) projected a 21% increase in need for CS degreed people in the next 10 years.
+- The U.S. Bureau of Labor Statistics has projected an 17% increase in need for CS degreed people from 2014 to 2024.

 - Name: The Bill & Melinda Gates Computer Science Complex and Dell Computer Science Hall